Ayan-Ahmad-90/AYNOVA/README.md

-# TrendNora-Batman
+# AYNOVA
-TrendNora-Batman is a creative web project that combines trending content with a Batman theme.
+AYNOVA is a creative web project that combines trending content with a Batman theme.
 Features include interactive elements, responsive design, and engaging visuals.
 Perfect for fans of pop culture and web development enthusiasts.